Ju001/LVS-Cuda/README.md

 The second step consists in sampling the volume along the calculated streamlines.
 For this part the authors of the paper use a Runge-Kutta-4 like scheme, which I also implemented.

-### Volume Renderer
-The GUI for the volume renderer is built using QT 5.8, in addition with widgets from the VTK.
-For rendering I utilised the vtkSmartVolumeMapper.

 ### Libraries
-VTK 9.2.0 for the volume renderer. nvidia CUDA for the parallell execution of the filter kernel.
+VTK 9.2.0 for the volume renderer.

+nvidia CUDA for the parallell execution of the filter kernel.

 QT 6 for the user interface.

 https://www.cg.tuwien.ac.at/courses/Visualisierung2/HallOfFame/2017/Solteszova2012/html/index.html